kibi-network/Kixt/-/Transmissions/index.md

 All [messages][message] are invalid within [documents][document] and the entirety of any such message should be replaced with a single `1A INVALID` on reading.
 The meaning of messages outside of [documents][document] is not defined by this specification.

-### 2.5 Unicode mappings
+### 2.5 Unicode Mappings
 {: id="character.mapping"}

 For any [Kixt charset][charset], the <dfn id="dfn.Unicode_mapping">Unicode mapping</dfn> of a sequence of codepoints is the sequence of [Unicode] characters which results from:

 1. For each [data character] which is not part of a [data block], `FFFD`.

+2. For `1A INVALID`, `FFFD` if it is inside of a [text] or [header], and `1A` otherwise.

-2. For each character which is not part of a [data block], replacing the corresponding assigned [Kixt character][character] with the codepoints, in order, indicated by the `kixt:unicode` property, or with `FFFD` if no character has been assigned.
+3. For each character other than `1A INVALID` which is not part of a [data block], replacing the corresponding assigned [Kixt character][character] with the codepoints, in order, indicated by the `kixt:unicode` property, or with `FFFD` if no character has been assigned.

-3. For each [data block] which begins with `0E LEAVE` and ends with `0F RETURN`, replacing the data block with the codepoints which result from interpreting its [data contents] as a sequence of UTF-16 code units (as defined by [Unicode]), interpreting any ill-formed code unit subsequence as `FFFD`.
+4. For each [data block] which begins with `0E LEAVE` and ends with `0F RETURN`, replacing the data block with the codepoints which result from interpreting its [data contents] as a sequence of UTF-16 code units (as defined by [Unicode]), interpreting any ill-formed code unit subsequence as `FFFD`.

     <div role="note" markdown="block">
     For clarity: